6. Submission of Proposals

 Note: Embedded animation or video, as well as reference technical papers for “further reading” will not be considered for evaluation.

 The offeror is responsible for performing a virus check on each submitted technical proposal.
-As a standard part of entering the proposal into the processing system, NASA will scan each submitted electronic technical proposal for viruses.
+As a standard part of entering the proposal into processing, NASA will scan each submitted electronic technical proposal for viruses.

 Note: The detection, by NASA, of a virus on any electronically submitted technical proposal, may cause rejection of the proposal.